Rebecca Foster

 Kati Vastola

 Born and raised in the Bay Area, Kati (she/her) is proud to be preserving its vibrancy and livability through her work at the San Francisco Housing Accelerator Fund.
 She joined in January 2020 to support operations, communications, and special projects.
-Before coming on board at SFHAF, Kati served as the Regional Affairs Manager at KIPP Bay Area Public Schools, a high-performing public charter school network.
+Before coming on board at the HAF, Kati served as the Regional Affairs Manager at KIPP Bay Area Public Schools, a high-performing public charter school network.
 She holds a BA with Honors from Brown University and an MA from UC Berkeley, both in U.S. History.
-When she’s not in the office, she enjoys biking and running around Oakland in search of new fruit trees.
+When she’s not in the office, she enjoys playing soccer and hiking in the East Bay hills with her kiddo and dog.